Isabel Atkin

-Isabel Atkin (born 21 June 1998) is a British-American freestyle skier who competes internationally for Great Britain.
+Isabel "Izzy" Atkin (born 21 June 1998) is a former British-American freestyle skier who competed internationally for Great Britain.

 She won bronze in women's slopestyle at the 2018 Winter Olympics in Pyeongchang, the first British Olympic medal in skiing.

 Early life

-Atkin was born in Boston, United States to English father Mike and Malaysian mother Winnie.
-She has a younger sister Zoe Atkin who is also a freestyle skier.
+Atkin was born in Boston, United States, to an English father, Mike, and a Malaysian Chinese mother, Winnie.
+Her younger sister is Zoe Atkin, who is also an Olympic-bronze medalist freestyle skier.
 She started learning to ski on Sugarloaf Mountain in Maine when she was three.
 In order to help with her skiing, her family moved to Park City, Utah when she was 14 to attend the Winter Sports School whose academic calendar runs from April to November so that she may ski in the winter.
 She enrolled at Colorado College in 2017, graduating in 2022.

 Career

-Atkin has dual British and US nationality, but joined the GB Park & Pipe programme, and started competing for Great Britain when she was 15 during the 2013–2014 season.
+Atkin has dual British and US nationality, and decided to join the GB Park & Pipe programme, and started competing for Great Britain when she was 15 during the 2013–2014 season.

 In 2017, she competed in the ski slopestyle World Cup competition at Silvaplana, and became the first British woman to win a World Cup event in ski slopestyle.

 She competed at the FIS Freestyle Ski and Snowboarding World Championships 2017 in Sierra Nevada, Spain, where she won bronze in slopestyle.
 At the 2017 Dew Tour in Breckenridge, Colorado, Atkin qualified to the slopestyle final in second place but finished in fifth place in the final.
 In January 2018, she won bronze at the ski slopestyle World Cup held in Aspen Snowmass, Colorado.

 At the 2019 World Championships, Atkin took bronze in the big air event, while the slopestyle event was cancelled.

 Atkin took silver in the slopestyle event at the 2021 Winter X Games despite crashing on her fourth run and being taken to Aspen Valley Hospital.
 Atkin confirmed she had suffered a concussion from the crash.
 Atkin also competed in the big air event, finishing in sixth place.